 Elevator accidents have the potential to be life-threatening, even more so to the people who are working to install or fix elevators.
 There can be an electrical issue that causes electrocution.
 Sometimes, if an elevator is stuck with people inside it, they can run out of oxygen and asphyxiate.
 Another main concern in a trapped elevator is when the doors are partially open and people have space to get out and on to the floor.
 However, there is no guarantee that the elevator will stay fixed.
 People could get caught as they’re partially in the elevator.
 Falling elevator cars or falling into an open elevator shaft can also be deadly.

-CPRW, The Center for Construction Research and Training, conducted a study on Deaths and Injuries Involving Elevators and Escalators.
-It showed that elevator constructors had more fatalities from 1992-2009 than construction laborers.
+CPRW, The Center for Construction Research and Training, conducted a study that showed elevator constructors had more fatalities from 1992-2009 than construction laborers.
 Elevator constructors had 83 deaths and construction workers had 43.
 110 deaths happened during elevator installation or repair, while working near the elevator caused 107 deaths.

 But passengers on elevators and escalators can sustain injuries as well.
 The data showed the following for injured passengers while not at work from 1997-June 2010: